Find Grad Schools

 4 Yearly Graduations

 The University of Texas Health Science Center at San Antonio tops the list of the most popular school in the U.S. for radiation biology/radiobiology majors who are seeking their doctor's degree.
+Each year, around 3,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,419 per year, while in-state graduate students, on average, pay $3,239 per year.
 During the most recent year for which we have data, 4 people received their doctor's degree in radiation biology/radiobiology from UT Health San Antonio.
-Of these students, 100% were women and 50% were members of underrepresented racial-ethnic groups.
+About 20% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 #2